Amir Blumenfeld: CollegeHumor

 In 2009, Blumenfeld starred in The CollegeHumor Show on MTV along with eight other CollegeHumor employees.
 The staff members wrote, filmed and starred in the show, which is set in the CollegeHumor offices and has a scripted reality premise.
 Structured as a half-hour sitcom, it incorporates sketches that had already been published online.
 However, the show was lambasted by critics—Pajibas Dustin Rowles called it "a series of atrocious sketches haphazardly strung together"; GigaOMs Liz Shannon Miller said the show was "deeply disappointing", and that although Blumenfeld's character is "the iconic face of the web site ... none of the other personalities on the show have been developed beyond the surface level"—only one season, consisting of six episodes, was made.

-Since 2010, Seidell and Blumenfeld have hosted Pranked, an MTV series featuring pranks recorded on video and posted online.
-The show has generally received poor reviews, with critics looking down on its clip show format and use of content from YouTube, and calling it inferior to the "prank war" that inspired it.
+From 2009 to 2012, Seidell and Blumenfeld hosted Pranked, an MTV series featuring pranks recorded on video and posted online.
+The show generally received poor reviews, with critics looking down on its clip show format and use of content from YouTube, and calling it inferior to the "prank war" that inspired it.
 The Michigan Dailys Eric Chiu said "Hosts Blumenfeld and Seidell do what they can with their material, but their banter and commentary is mostly forgettable", and "the Prank War series on CollegeHumor.com is a perfect example of discomforting gags done right ...
 It's a shame that Pranked can't muster up anything near the same level of ingenuity."

 In the July 19, 2017 episode of Blumenfeld and Hurwitz's podcast If I Were You for which Seidell was the guest, the two founders of Prank War publicly confirmed that the series was staged.